jgscott/ECO394D/slides/01_intro_probability/01_intro_probability.md

 Probability basics
 =========

-Some probabilities are estimated from experience over the long run:
+Some probabilities are estimated from direct experience over the long run:
 - P(newborn baby is a boy) = $\frac{106}{206}$
 - P(death due to car accident) = $\frac{11}{100,000}$
 - P(death due to any cause) = $1$